WAZE-TV: Sale to Ion Media Networks

 On December 11, 2013, the United States bankruptcy court gave initial approval for a plan by Roberts' creditors to transfer WAZE-LP/WJPS-LP/WIKY-LP, along with WRBU and WZRB, to a trust with Ion Media Networks (a creditor in Roberts' chapter 11 bankruptcy proceedings) as its beneficiary.
 Roberts' attorney subsequently stated that Ion would purchase the stations and return the WAZE stations to the air.
-Roberts had earlier proposed an alternate plan that would have transferred only the WAZE stations to the trust, with WRBU and WZRB instead sold instead to Tri-State Christian Television.
-The FCC approved the deal on February 2, 2014, and WAZE-LP, WZRB and WRBU all became Ion Television affiliates.
+Roberts had earlier proposed an alternate plan that would have transferred only the WAZE stations to the trust, with WRBU and WZRB being sold to Tri-State Christian Television.
+The FCC approved the deal on February 2, 2014, and WAZE-LP became an Ion Television owned-and-operated station, while WZRB and WRBU became Ion affiliates.

 By April 2015, WJPS-LP and WIKY-LP's licenses have since been deleted.
-WAZE-LP continued to operate as an Ion Television station, owned and operated by Ion Media.
+WAZE-LP continued to operate as an Ion O&O station.
 WAZE-LP broadcast in analog only; there were no plans to convert the station to digital.
-Due to this and Ion's inability to trigger must-carry on local providers due to said low-power status, Ion eventually decided to pursue other methods for full distribution across the Evansville market.
+Because of this and Ion's inability to trigger must-carry on local providers due to said low-power status, Ion eventually decided to pursue other methods for full distribution across the Evansville market.
 The first is a sub-lease of the fourth digital subchannel of WTVW (channel 7), from station owner Mission Broadcasting and SSA partner Nexstar Media Group.
 The second is the carriage of Ion's national feed on Spectrum channels 37 and 270 in Evansville, along with the major satellite providers (Wide Open West does not carry the network at all on its local systems).
 The license for WAZE-LP has been canceled and its call sign deleted, at Ion Media's request, as of December 15, 2017.